damnardev/twitch-bot/README.md

 # How to build

 1. Clone the repository
-2. Execute the following command:
+2. Execute the following channelCommand:

 ```shell
 mvn clean install